-- % time This is the percentage of the total execution time your program spent in this function.
-These should all add up to 100%. - cumulative seconds self seconds calls This is the total number of times the function was called.
-If the function was never called, or the number of times it was called cannot be determined (probably because the function was not compiled with profiling enabled), the calls field is blank.
+% time This is the percentage of the total execution time your program spent in this function.
+These should all add up to 100%.

+cumulative seconds

 This is the cumulative total number of seconds the computer spent executing this functions, plus the time spent in all the functions above this one in this table.